matthannigan/MCDM/README.md

 ### Terminal Instructions

-Open terminal for folder containing the DecisionTool directory run the following command:
+Open terminal for folder containing the downloaded directory run the following command:
 ```
-bokeh serve --show DecisionTool/
+bokeh serve --show app/
 ```

 ### NOTE

 Make sure python is added to your path variable.
-If installing from Anaconda be sure to click the option "ADD PYTHON TO PATH"
+If installing from Anaconda be sure to click the option "ADD PYTHON TO PATH" or add it to your path manually after install.

 Otherwise, if in windows, use the Anaconda Prompt installed on your computer to run the command and follow the Terminal Instructions